TieWay59/TieWay59/README.md

 ### Hi, I'm Tie. 👋

-- I’m a student at ▇▇▇▇▇▇▇▇ ▇▇▇▇▇▇ University, majoring in flirting.
+- I’m a student at East China Normal University, majoring in flirting.
-- Focus on pornographic jokes.
+- Focus on ML on Graph and OSS.
-- Main projects:
-  - "Will Machine Learning helps making love happen on you?"
-    - Saddly, the answer is no, it dosen't helps.
-    - And in some cases, even your AI knows you better than your mate.
-- 💬 WeChat: t▇▇▇▇▇▇9
+- 💬 WeChat: tieway59
+- 💭 QQ: tieway59
+- 💌 mail: tieway59@foxmail.com